mixxxdj/manual/source/chapters/appendix.rst

   `<https://mixxx.org/wiki/>`_

 * **Keyboard Shortcuts**: This a list for all default Mixxx keyboard shortcuts.
-  Please note that this shortcuts are for keyboards configured in English layout and default shortcuts may be different if your language settings is not english.
+  Please note that these shortcuts are for keyboards configured in English layout and default shortcuts may be different if your language setting is not English.
   :ref:`default keyboard mappings<appendix-keyboard>`

 * **Mixxx Community Forums**: To search for answers, post your question or